tsde/r10k-deployerjs/README.md

 [Koa](https://github.com/koajs/koa) is used as the web framework along with [co](https://github.com/tj/co) for controlling generator flow.

-[Redis](http://redis.io/) is used as a queue backend to store the jobs.
+[Redis](http://redis.io/) is used as a queue backend to store the jobs and [kue](https://github.com/Automattic/kue) is used as the queue handler.

 [R10k](https://github.com/puppetlabs/r10k) is invoked through [Rundeck](http://rundeck.org/) as it provides an easy-to-use REST API and ways of launching remote commands easily on multiple servers.